 The courtyard of the temple gives a good view of the hills all around.
 The surroundings have all the signs of fresh misty air.
 The trees can be seen covered with moss and ferns, especially after the rainy season.
 There’s green all around.

-The quiet and the serenity around the temple starts to calm the mind and provides a feeling of bliss.
+The quiet and the serenity around the temple start to calm the mind and provides a feeling of bliss.
 Do spend some quiet moments in the temple whenever you stay at our cottages.

-When Kainar was ten months pregnant, the child, before being born told Kainar that he would take birth from her left elbow.
-After sometime the child was born from her left elbow.
-Year passed and Kainar once again wanted to go for the holy dip in the Ganges.
+When Kainar was ten months pregnant, the child, before being born told Kainar that he would take birth.
+After some time the child was born.
+Years passed and Kainar once again wanted to go for the holy dip in the Ganges.
 She gave her son to a religious guru, Gorakhnath, to take care.
 However, the son went after his mother to protect her.
 When the guru saw that the child was nowhere to be found, he created a male child by his own powers.
 Later the missing child returned.
 Now both of the children started playing.
 When Kainar reached back, she was shocked to see two children.
 Guru Gorakhnath told her that now she had two children.
-Elder was Haru and younger was Saim.
+Elder was Haru (or Harju) and younger was Saim.
 Guru offered them the best of education.

 Once, Kainar , with her sons went to meet her married sister at Bairath.
 Family members offered Haru and Saim to take care of cattle.
-Haru and Sainm asked seven queens of Bairath for tasty food.
-However the queens told both the children to win the queen of Chhipulakot if they wanted food as they had desired.
-Haru started journey for Chhipulakot with some soldiers.
+Haru and Saim asked seven queens of Bairath for tasty food.
+However, the queens told both the children to win the queen of Chhipulakot if they wanted food as they had desired.
+Haru started a journey for Chhipulakot with some soldiers.
 As soon as they reached to Chhipulakot, the king arrested Haru.

 When there was no news of Haru for many days, Saim became worried.
 Saim reached out to guru Gorakhnath.
 Guru Gorakhnath made Saim realize his powers and gave guidance.
 Along with his nephew Goril, armed with his new found knowledge of his powers, Saim reached to Chhipulakot, dressed as a religious person.
 On the way, Saim played flute and attracted many followers.
 He became a well know sage in the region.
 He performed miracles on his way.
 When they finally reached the place from where Haru was arrested, Saim transformed Goril’s body into a cat.
 The cat entered the palace and prison.
 Goril informed Haru that Saim had also reached Chhipulakot.
 Saim along with his followers captured the queen of Chhipulakot and freed Haru too.

-They are the now considered the angels of the of village boundaries and also the guardians of village.
+They are now considered the angels of the village boundaries and also the guardians of the village.
 Praying to them provides prosperity.
 This story was narrated to me by an old villager in the region.
 It was hard to understand what he was saying but this is what the narration sounded like.
 Others might have a different version of the story.
-The younger generation considers it to be temple of Lord Shiva with no stories attached to it.